 But this comes down to how the church responds.
 The people of God today, like those of yesterday, need to establish communities of the people of God for tomorrow.

-This means that anyone, whether a follower of Jesus or not, should think in some way about how church planting impacts their personal and corporate future.
+This means that anyone, whether a follower of Jesus or not, should think in some way about how this impacts their personal and corporate future.
 Below or some areas for you to consider in this process of discernment.

 “We discovered that churches that have a DNA of reproduction are among the most effective churches at reaching the lost and unchurched across America.”